Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.

-The symptoms of Wet Brain or Wernicke’s Encephalopathy symptoms typically progress gradually over a period of time in stages.
+The symptoms of Wernicke’s Encephalopathy typically progress gradually over some time in stages.
 Wernicke encephalopathy and Korsakoff syndrome are not different conditions.
 Rather, they are different stages of the same disease process.
 Both are due to brain damage caused by a lack of vitamin B1.

 Wernicke’s encephalopathy is often divided into acute, subacute, and chronic stages.
 The acute phase is characterized by confusion, ataxia, and sometimes eye movement problems and occurs within weeks or days of thiamine deficiency.
 The subacute phase is characterized by confusion, confusion, disturbances of vision, and a gait abnormality.
 It can occur up to two to three months after the onset of thiamine deficiency.